-Oglethorpe has announced plans for the I.W.
-“Ike” Cousins Center for Science and Innovation, scheduled to break ground in spring 2018 and open in 2019.
+Oglethorpe completed the I.W.
+“Ike” Cousins Center for Science and Innovation in the spring of 2019.
 The building is named in honor of 1927 Oglethorpe alumnus Ike Cousins, a science major and three-sport letterman, and in recognition of a generous gift from the Cousins Foundation in Atlanta.

-Oglethorpe will completely renovate the 20,000-square-foot Goslin Hall, which currently houses the sciences.
-A new modern, light- filled 25,000-square-foot addition will encompass the existing space, creating a completely reimagined 45,000-square-foot facility, featuring innovation and design-thinking spaces.
+Oglethorpe completely renovated the 20,000-square-foot Goslin Hall, which housed the sciences.
+A new modern, light-filled 25,000-square-foot addition, designed by Cooper Carry, encompasses the space, creating a completely reimagined 45,000-square-foot facility, featuring innovation and design-thinking spaces.

 The Cousins Center for Science and Innovation will offer discipline-specific laboratory-classrooms (Physics, Biology, and Chemistry, with smaller and separate specialty labs for each), independent study labs, open study rooms, workshops, and faculty offices.
 Laboratories and classrooms will merge, providing teaching space that is conducive to the melding of theory and practice.

-The building’s fundraising campaign, currently in its initial phases, is co-chaired by alumni Tim Tassopoulos ’81, president of Chick-fil-A, and Cameron Bready ’94, chief financial officer of Global Payments, and Ceree Eberly, chief people officer at The Coca-Cola Company.
+The building’s fundraising campaign is co-chaired by alumni Tim Tassopoulos ’81, president and chief operating officer of Chick-fil-A, Inc. and Cameron Bready ’94, chief financial officer of Global Payments.

 The Cousins family has a long history of involvement and support in Atlanta and at Oglethorpe University—a relationship that has grown and thrived through Ike’s son, Tom Cousins.
 Mr. Cousins, a legendary real estate and philanthropic leader in Atlanta, founded the East Lake Foundation, which helped to revitalize Atlanta’s East Lake neighborhood.

 “My grandfather, I.W.
-‘Ike’ Cousins was a proud 1927 graduate,” said Lillian Giornelli, CEO of the Cousins Foundation and daughter of Tom and Anne Cousins.
+‘Ike’ Cousins was a proud 1927 graduate,” said Lillian Giornelli, CEO of the Cousins Foundation and daughter of Tom and Ann Cousins.
 “He was a science major and three-sport letterman.

 But, what started as giving in honor of Tom’s father has transformed into a long-term investment into Oglethorpe, an institution the Cousins believe is making an important impact through efforts like the Center for Civic Engagement, and now this building.